Octogeddon review — who knew that fighting as a giant octopus could be this fun?

 Score: 90/100

 Octogeddon debuts today on Steam on the PC.
-All Yes Good a code for the purposes of this review.
+All Yes Good sent GamesBeat a Steam code for the purposes of this review.